MicrosoftDocs/VBA-Docs/access/Concepts/Settings/set-options-from-visual-basic.md

 ---
-title: Set Options from Visual Basic ms.prod: access ms.assetid: c85ab081-6522-f851-a0d7-3d6612af26ab ms.date: 06/08/2017
+title: Set options from Visual Basic ms.prod: access ms.assetid: c85ab081-6522-f851-a0d7-3d6612af26ab ms.date: 06/08/2017
 ---

-# Set Options from Visual Basic
+# Set options from Visual Basic

 You can use the **[SetOption](../../../api/Access.Application.SetOption.md)** and **[GetOption](../../../api/Access.Application.GetOption.md)** methods to set and return option values in the **Access Options** dialog box from code.
 To view the **Access Options** dialog box, click the Microsoft Office Button and then click **Access Options**.